67 years of musical experience combined. A youthful energy that can't be matched. Down home roots with expertly trained musicians.

-The front man for the band, Tyler attends Iowa State University majoring in Ag Business.
+The front man for the band, Tyler graduated from Iowa State University with an Ag Business degree in 2019.
 Richton plays rhythm and lead guitar,

 doing the singing for the band.
 He has been playing country music for many years, and his experience shines through.

 His smooth, melodic voice cries out the story of each song that he sings, and his powerful voice is a favorite on many of the

 "oldie but goodie" country songs that Tyler Richton and The High Bank Boys play.
 He's also an undeniable presence on some of today's favorite

 country chart toppers.
 Tyler credits his grandmother for teaching him the foundations of music, and for keeping him singing in

 front of folks when he was young.
 Her efforts have paid big dividends – he’s been writing and singing songs ever since, and wrote

 15 of the 16 songs on the first studio album.
 Tyler is a huge reason The High Bank Boys have such a unique sound.
 Not only does

 he sing exceptionally well, but is also a talented rhythm guitarist.
 It takes a special type of individual to be a rhythm guitar player,